 There are four ligaments in the knee: the anterior cruciate ligament, the posterior cruciate ligament, and the medial and lateral collateral ligaments (Figure 274-2).
 These ligaments provide strength and stability to the knee.
 The posterior aspect of the knee, the popliteal fossa, contains the popliteal artery and vein, the common peroneal nerve, and the tibial nerve (Figure 274-3).

 Determine the mechanism of knee injury and review all prior orthopedic injuries or surgical procedures.
 As with all orthopedic examinations, compare the noninjured or normal joint with the injured joint during all aspects of the examination, but especially during palpation and stress testing.

 The first examination is usually the easiest to perform and may be the most valid, because the patient does not anticipate pain and may not guard against the examination, and because inflammation and effusion limiting the examination may have not yet developed.

 Assess gait (if possible), functional range of motion, and the ability to perform a straight leg raise (evaluates the extensor complex).
 Evaluate the knee for ecchymoses, swelling, effusion, masses, patella location and size, muscle mass, erythema, and evidence of local trauma.
 With the patient supine, determine whether leg lengths are equal or unequal.
 Ask the patient to demonstrate the best possible active range of motion.
 Assess distal neurovascular function.
 Palpate the nontender areas first and work toward the tender area to minimize patient apprehension.
 Palpate the patella, patellar facets, proximal fibula, and femoral and tibial condyles for pain and crepitus.
 Make note of joint effusion, tenderness, increased temperature, strength, sensation, and location of pulses.

-Examine the patella for size, shape, and location with the knee ...
+Examine the patella for size, shape, and location with the knee in flexion.
+Check ...